PEZ/Flex4GroupIcon/README.md

 Clone (or, preferably, fork-then-clone) this project and then import it into Flash Builder.
 It should get imported as a Flex Library project.
 Then you have at least two options:

-1. Add the gauge library project to the Build Path of the project where you need the GroupIcon component.
+1. Add the Flex4GroupIcon library project to the Build Path of the project where you need the component.
-2. Build the library project and copy the resulting swc-file out of the bin/ folder and put it in the libs/ folder of your gauge-needing project.
+2. Build the library project and copy the resulting swc-file out of the bin/ folder and put it in the libs/ folder of your groupicon-needing project.

 Option 1 is to prefer I'd say, because then you can much easier follow what's going on in the debugger, fix bugs and such.
 Option 2 assumes you have a standard setup project with a library folder called libs/ setup in your projects Build Path.